splunk/observability-workshop/content/en/other/tko/session-5/docs/check-new-navigator.md

 As soon as you find your cluster and it's highlighted, the charts below it show information on all the nodes in your cluster.

 {{% notice title="Workshop Question" style="tip" icon="question" %}}
-How much memory and how many CPU cores does our one node have?
+How much memory does our node have?
 {{% /notice %}}

 You can switch to the Cluster View by selecting the *K8s cluster* tab just beneath the map view.
 Here you will see charts with details of your cluster(s).